lulzzz/FluentDispatch/README.md

 Now you've been introduced to the concept of a *resolver*, let's digg into the node concept.

 GrandCentralDispatch executes your resolver within a **unit of work** which is orchestrated by its cluster.
 Each node processes its own chunk of items, which corresponds to a slice of the main queue whose items are unqueued in a periodical way (up to **NodeThrottling** count and within **WindowInMilliseconds** time-window) and added to the node assignment work.

-The nodes support two differents processing strategies: **sequential** or **parallel**.

-#### Sequential Processing
-The node can be setup using a sequential approach (_ClusterProcessingType=ClusterProcessingType.Sequential_), meaning that every bulk of items will be sequentially processed.
-In this mode, the process of an item must be completed prior moving to the next one.

-This type of processing is the least CPU consuming, but may increase the queue size: items are unqueued slower than parallel processing, which may lead to a **higher memory consumption**.

-#### Parallel Processing
-The node processes bulk of items in parallel (_ClusterProcessingType=ClusterProcessingType.Parallel_).
-In this mode, the completion of an item's process is non-blocking in regards of the other items: the node can process several items at the same time depending on the degree of parallelism of your processor (a 4-core processor will process twice as much as a 2-core processor).

-This type of processing is more CPU consuming, but it's optimal in regards of the queue size: items are fastly unqueued which **reduce the memory consumption**.

-### Circuit Breaking
-The resiliency of the item's processing within the resolver by each node is ensured by a circuit breaker whose options can be setup through **CircuitBreakerOptions**.

-Whenever your `Process` method raises an exception, it will be catch up by the circuit breaker, and depending on the threshold you specified, the circuit may open to protect your node.
-Additionally, the `Process` method can retry if the option **RetryAttempt** is > 0.

-Also, every node is independent from the others so that an opened circuit will not impact the other nodes. **Making sure one fault doesn't sink the whole ship**.

-### Local Processing
-By default, a node is a local unit of work, which translates to a simple thread managed by the .NET Threadpool.

-### Remote Processing
-GrandCentralDispatch also provides the ability to dispatch work accross remote nodes, using **Remote Procedure Call**.
-By doing so, the cluster must be provided with **Hosts** option filled with IP address and port of the corresponding nodes.
-You will have to deploy a node on the specified machine, a sample is accessible [here](https://github.com/bbougot/GrandCentralDispatch/tree/master/GrandCentralDispatch.Node).

-Whenever new items are available to be processed, the cluster will dispatch them to the available nodes depending on the **NodeQueuingStrategy** option.

-### Node Queuing Strategy
-#### Randomized
-Items are queued to nodes randomly.

-#### Best Effort
-Items are queued to least populated nodes first.

-#### Healthiest
-Items are queued to healthiest nodes first, taking into account CPU usage of remote nodes.

 ## Cluster
 The cluster is the **main entry point** of your distributed system, which will dispatch your load accross all available nodes.